ZcashFoundation/archived-zfnd-website/_posts/blog/2018-11-08-q2-grant-winners.md

 ProgPoW is also addressed and discussed in [proposal #15](https://github.com/ZcashFoundation/GrantProposals-2018Q2/issues/15).
 Under the assumption — on which there is no consensus — that ASIC resistance is desirable and attainable, ProgPoW is a strong candidate.
 Evaluating its security and performance are crucial, and we believe that the proposer (who has also provided insightful analysis of Equihash in the past) will provide a valuable and well-reasoned perspective.

-We suggest adjusting the scope explicitly to include a systematic comparison with other prominent GPU-friendly ASIC-resistant PoW options, such as updated Equihash (to be studied at more depth by [Proposal #38](https://github.com/ZcashFoundation/GrantProposals-2018Q2/issues/38)).
+We suggest adjusting the scope explicitly to include a systematic comparison with other prominent GPU-friendly ASIC-resistant PoW options, such as updated Equihash (to be studied at more depth by [proposal #38](https://github.com/ZcashFoundation/GrantProposals-2018Q2/issues/38)).
 For such a comparison, it would be reasonable to cite others' analysis or claims rather than doing an in-depth evaluation as proposed for ProgPoW.
 Regardless, putting things in comparative context will be very helpful.

 ### Scholarship for Research on Zero-Knowledge Proofs